mamathew98/code2gether/README.md

 git clone https://github.com/mamathew98/code2gether.git
 ```

-3) Go in root directory of the project and run `npm install` and wait for the dependecies to get installed:
+3) Open a Terminal and head to root directory of the project and run `npm install` and wait for the dependecies to get installed:

 ```
 cd code2gether